“Like a raspberry mocha

 The easiest way to tackle insomnia is by avoiding caffeine just before sleeping.
 Cutting down on the number of cups per day can also help.

 Water-soluble in nature, caffeine easily crosses the placenta through the bloodstream.
 Being a stimulant it directly contributes to the rapid increase in heart rate and metabolism in the fetus.
-Taking too much caffeine also leads to delayed fetal growth.
+Side effects of too much caffeine includes delayed fetal growth.

 Breastfeeding mothers should not consume more than 2 cups of coffee per day as it affects the baby directly by causing physical irritability.

 The best advice would be to consult your family physician before you decide to take caffeine regularly.
 Under any circumstance, would-be mothers should not take more than 200 mg of caffeine in a day.

 People who suffer from hypertension should be cautious about the amount of caffeine they consume on a daily basis.

 This drug is known to spike your blood pressure for a short time (7).
 While there are no long term effects of caffeine, it may worsen the condition in people with irregular heart rhythms.